Andrew Cinnamond, Vicar

 After working for a couple of investment banks in the City of London, he trained for ordination at Wycliffe Hall, Oxford, going on to serve at Holy Trinity, Clapham and then All Saints with Holy Trinity, Wandsworth, whilst also completing a PhD at the London School of Theology.

-Andrew is assisted and supported in his role by a curate, Gareth Griffith (find out more about him here), a team of lay readers and retired clergy including Ian Taylor (reader), Gordon Land (reader), David Bainbridge (retired clergy), and Andrew Kirk (retired clergy), and a team of lay congregation members who assist with services.
+Andrew is assisted and supported in his role by a curate, Gareth Griffith (find out more about him here), a team of lay readers and retired clergy including Ian Taylor and Gordon Land (licensed lay ministers), and David Bainbridge and Andrew Kirk (retired clergy), and a team of lay congregation members who assist with services.

 Church Wardens Richard Bell and Susan Holmes provide lay leadership within the Church as well as taking responsibility for the smooth operation and maintenance of the facilities and buildings.